Home

 14/03/2001 27/03/2001

-Lynx Spider showing its parental care, guarding her eggs, two weeks later, guarding her children.
-This is common in the spider world.
+Above pictures showing the Lynx Spider guarding her eggs.
+Two weeks later she was guarding her children.
+Parental care is common in spider world.
 Lynx Spiders do not build web nor retreat but make egg sac on leaves.

 Their eyes have the characteristic pattern of four rows of two.

-The line patterns on those Lynx Spiders we found were either black or orange-red.
-Since they were found in the same place in our backyard, we believed they are the same species in two colour forms.
+The line patterns on those Lynx Spiders we found were either black or orange-red, slightly different between individuals.
+Since they were found in the same place in our backyard, we believed they are the same species in differents colour forms.

 Reference: